gwiam/awt_atoyom/porting_level.md

     - enabling SDFGI and SSAO
     - enabling glow
     - this needs further tweaking but it's ok for now
+    - for navigation to work the entire "map" needs to be a child of navigation region

 # Personal notes